mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-2.html.markdown

 it.

-ATG gun disperses German AFV on the block, which is a bummer for the Germans as this PzKgfw was going to flank the Guards unit in Adksi.
+ATG gun disperses German AFV on the block, which is a bummer for the Germans as this PzKgfw IV was going to flank the Guards unit in Adksi.
 Lacking anything better to do, the Guards units CAT the stack of trucks which is blocking the hill.
 They can't really move without opening a massive hole.